wizo06/genshin-graphql/README.md

 ## Incompleteness

-Another limitation is that the database does not contain all entities, nor does each entity have all information regarding it.
+Another limitation is that the database does not contain all entities, nor does each entity have all information about it.

 For example, the entity "Domains" is not in the database.

-Another example is that, the entity "character" is in the database, but not everything about the a character is in the database, such as birthday, voice actor, skills, constellations, story, etc.
+Another example is that, the entity "Characters" is in the database, but not everything about a character is in the database, such as birthday, voice actor, skills, constellations, story, etc.

 Those "missing" entities and/or information might be added in the future, if I consider them to be important and/or relevant.

 What are my criteria for "important" and "relevant"?
 My expectation of this API is to be used to build *practical* services or tools.
 For example, [this Google Spreadsheet](https://genshin-sched.web.app/) that I made.
 Therefore, information such as character birthday or character story are not relevant.

+Contributors are welcomed to add those "missing" entities and/or information once I setup something for it.

 # Specs